Soil Health Toolkit - FIC

 Leveraging Ecosystem Markets to Finance Soil Health Practices

-Private sources of funding, including ecosystem markets, provide another tool for scaling soil health systems on agricultural land.
+Private sources of funding, including ecosystem markets, provide another tool for scaling up soil health systems on agricultural land.
 Ecosystem markets—and specifically carbon markets—have expanded in recent years, so if you are a land protection practitioner who works with farmers and landowners, you may be getting questions from your partners about how these markets work, and whether they are eligible to participate

 Ecosystem Markets